exercism/docs/community/becoming-a-maintainer.md

 Membership is reviewed on a six-monthly basis without any formal requirements.

 For Tracks that have fewer than two maintainers, the Reviewers team is automatically added to the Track repository, where they are given write access.
+This ensures that review requirements can always be met.